Team Portrait : The Breakdown

 3. Holding Attention through composition

-We arranged the team in a way that naturally guides the viewer’s eye, rather than letting them glance past.
+We arranged the team in a way that naturally guides the viewer’s eye, rather than letting them glance past or even focus on one spot..

 The diagonal lines of the staircase and railing lead toward the subjects, keeping the composition engaging.
 This subtle visual storytelling makes the image more memorable, reinforcing the company’s brand identity.